Exploring the Interplay of Interference and Queues in Unlicensed Spectrum Bands for UAV Networks: Numerical Results

-In Fig. \ref{Fig. 4}, the probability of transmission error is shown against the number of interference nodes.
-As expected, when the number of interference nodes increases, the probability of transmission error increases since the impact of interference, summation in \eqref{interference}, would be greater as the number of interference nodes grows.
-Also, it is obvious that as the SINR threshold ($\gamma_{th}$) decreases, the probability of transmission error drops.
-This is because as the SINR threshold decreases, the receiver (UAV in our case) is able to decode packets correctly, even with a low SINR.
+In Fig. \ref{Fig. 4}, $P_n^{err}$ is represented versus the number of interference nodes where all nodes are established Rician channels.
+As expected, when the number of interference nodes increases, $P_n^{err}$ increases since the impact of interference would be greater.
+Also, as $\gamma_{th}$ decreases, $P_n^{err}$ drops since UAV can decode packets correctly, even with a low SINR.

-Fig. \ref{Fig. 5} shows the probability of packet drop in the queue ($P_n^{ov}(\beta_n) + (1 - P_n^{ov}(\beta_n))P_n^{dly}(\beta_n)$) as the duration of a time slot ($T_{slt}$) and channel fading threshold ($\beta_n$) changes.
-The packet drop in the queue means that the packet is dropped due to buffer overflow, or it is not dropped by the buffer overflow, and it is dropped due to exceeding the maximum queuing delay threshold.
-According to Fig. \ref{Fig. 5}, as the duration of a time slot grows, the probability of packet drop in the queue increases because packets have less opportunity to be sent.
-Also, by increasing the channel fading threshold as it gets closer to the upper bound, more packets stay in the queue, thus, the probability of queuing delay and in general, the probability of packet drop in the queue is inclined to one, but it is not tangible in the lower channel fading thresholds.
+Fig. \ref{Fig. 5} shows the probability of packet drop in the queue ($P_n^{ov}(\beta_n) + (1 - P_n^{ov}(\beta_n))P_n^{dly}(\beta_n)$) by changing both $T_{slt}$ and $\beta_n$.
+The packet drop in the queue means that the packet is dropped due to buffer overflow, or it is not dropped by the buffer overflow, and it is dropped due to exceeding $T_n^{th}$.
+According to Fig. \ref{Fig. 5}, as $T_{slt}$ grows, the probability of packet drop in the queue increases since packets have less opportunities to be sent.
+Also, by increasing $\beta_n$ as it gets closer to the upper bound, more packets stay in the queue; thus, $P_n^{dly}$ and, in general, the probability of packet drop in the queue tends to one, but it is not tangible in the lower $\beta_n$.